DamsaraJayanath/real-time-vehicle-counter/README.md

 Vehicle ID 3
 ```

-This allows the system to identify the same vehicle across multiple frames.
+This allows the system to recognize the same vehicle while it moves through the video.

 ---